-Blood is a connective tissue, flowing through capillaries, veins and arteries of all vertebrates.
+Blood is connective tissue, flowing through capillaries, veins, and arteries of all vertebrates.
 The red color is characteristic due to the presence of hemoglobin in the red blood cells.

 Its main function is the logistics of distribution and systemic integration, whose containment in the blood vessels (vascular space) supports its distribution (blood circulation) to almost the entire body.

-- Like all body tissues blood serves multiple functions necessary for life as defense against infection, gas exchange and distribution of nutrients.
+- Like all body tissues, blood serves multiple functions necessary for life as a defense against infection, gas exchange and distribution of nutrients.
 To fulfill all these functions has different types of cells suspended in plasma.

 - All cells that comprise the blood are produced in the bone marrow.
 This is in the spongy tissue of the flat bones (skull, vertebrae, sternum, iliac crests) and in the medullar canals of long bones (femur, humerus).